People

 Meghan Fuzzen, Postdoctoral researcher 2017-2020.
 Meghan is a researcher at the University of Waterloo

 James McEvoy, Ph.D.
 2020 “Diagnostic exposure of ionizing radiation and its long term effects” Co-supervised by Dani Dixon.
-James is a postdoctoral researcher at Flinders University
+James is a researcher at Flinders University

 Victoria Restivo MSc 2020 “Effect of wastewater on the gut microbiome of rainbow darter” Co-supervised by Karen Kidd.
 Victoria works in environmental consulting (Risk assessment and toxicology).